 ** Make your own lemon pepper seasoning by combining: 1 teaspoon pepper, garlic powder and lemon zest, ½ teaspoon onion powder and salt.

 ***Remove pork chops from grill when a meat thermometer registers 145°F. They will continue to cook a bit while they rest before serving.
 As per USDA, pork is safe to eat when it reaches this temperature.

-You can store any leftovers in the refrigerator for up to 3 days.
+You can store any leftovers in an airtight container in the refrigerator for up to 3 days.

 Keywords: Lemon Pepper Pork Chops